neo4j/graph-data-science-client/doc/sphinx/source/algorithms.rst

     Computes the maximum flow between two nodes or sets of nodes in a graph.

+.. py:function:: gds.maxFlow.mutate.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

 .. py:function:: gds.maxFlow.stats(G: Graph, **config: Any) -> Series[Any]

     Computes the maximum flow between two nodes or sets of nodes in a graph.

+.. py:function:: gds.maxFlow.stats.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

 .. py:function:: gds.maxFlow.stream(G: Graph, **config: Any) -> DataFrame

     Computes the maximum flow between two nodes or sets of nodes in a graph.

+.. py:function:: gds.maxFlow.stream.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

 .. py:function:: gds.maxFlow.write(G: Graph, **config: Any) -> Series[Any]

     Computes the maximum flow between two nodes or sets of nodes in a graph.

+.. py:function:: gds.maxFlow.write.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

 .. py:function:: gds.maxkcut.mutate(G: Graph, **config: Any) -> Series[Any]